UKHomeOffice/coe-infrastructure/hosting/RIs.md

 -  RIs pricing is  that determined by

-  - commitment term : either one year or 3 year
+  - commitment term : either one or 3 year
   - payment schedule :

-      - upfront payment and monthly instalments
+      - upfront payment and monthly installments
-      - upfront partial payment  and reminder to be paid by instalments
+      - upfront partial payment  and reminder to be paid by installments
       - or pay nothing upfront